Siege of Buda (1541)

-The siege of Buda (4 May – 21 August 1541) ended with the capture of the city of Buda, Hungary by the Ottoman Empire, leading to 150 years of Ottoman control of Hungary.
+The siege of Buda (4 May – 21 August 1541) ended with the capture of the city of Buda, the historical capital of the Kingdom of Hungary, by the Ottoman Empire, leading to about 150 years of Ottoman rule in parts of Hungary.
 The siege, part of the Little War in Hungary, was one of the most important Ottoman victories over the Habsburg monarchy during Ottoman–Habsburg wars (16th to 18th century) in Hungary and the Balkans.

 Siege

 Following the Battle of Mohács, the Kingdom of Hungary became divided between the Ottoman Empire encroaching from the East and the Habsburg monarchy which had inherited the title of King of Hungary.

 The Ottoman vassal John I of Hungary died in 1540, and his son John II, who was at that time a minor, was crowned king under the regency of his mother Isabella Jagiellon and bishop George Martinuzzi.
 This was accepted by the Ottoman ruler Suleiman the Magnificent under the condition that the Hungarians would continue to pay tribute to the Ottoman Sultan.
 The new king was however not accepted by the Habsburgs.
 Ferdinand I, Austrian Archduke and a Habsburg, sent an army of 50,000 composed of troops from Austria, German Principalities, Bohemia, and Habsburg Hungary and commanded by Wilhelm von Roggendorf to besiege Buda.
 The army besieged Buda in Summer 1541.
 The siege was badly managed and several attacks failed with very high numbers of casualties on the Habsburg side.

 Suleiman the Magnificent took personal command of an Ottoman relief army which included 6,362 Janissaries.
 On 21 August, the Ottoman relief army reached Buda and engaged in battle with Roggendorf's army.
 The Habsburg army was defeated and 20,000 men were slaughtered or drowned in the river.
 Roggendorf was also wounded in the battle and died 2 days after of his injuries.